jeffreykegler/old_kollos/notes/misc/strand.md

 The intent will usually be to wind the two strands together.

-### The forward nucleobases

-The forward nucleobases are the set of left nucleobases from the forward-active strand.
-The reverse nucleobases are the set of right nucleobases corresponding to the left nucleobases.
-As a reminder, the corresponding right nucleobase of the left nucleobase `b42L` would be `b42R`, and vice versa.

 ### The suffix grammar

 To create a suffix parse, we use a special suffix grammar,